RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 To the left: large, coupled, but simple patterns, close to what is done in monoliths.
 To the right: small, decoupled but more complex ones, closer to microservice-friendly approaches.

 The options marked with asterisks (*) correspond to a reasonable implementation of a "Modular monolith".
-As pictured in the previous section, modular monoliths are a local optimum of the compromises on decoupling, resilience, scalability, technology heterogeneity and team organization, before having to pay the price of microservices architectures.
+As pictured in the previous chapter, modular monoliths are a local optimum of the compromises on decoupling, resilience, scalability, technology heterogeneity and team organization, before having to pay the price of microservices architectures.
 You would probably be surprised by how far a modular monolith, implemented with expertise, can scale.
 We are talking hundreds of thousands of users, millions in revenue, hundreds of gigabytes of data, and tens of developers.

 Marked with a dagger (†) are the options corresponding to the worst of both worlds, the (rightfully) feared "Distributed monolith", also known as microservices without a soul.
-The dagger also stands for what you will now and then feel in your back, in a very unpredictable and uncontrolled way, if you stay in that zone for too long.
+The dagger also stands for what will regularly hit you in the back, in a very unpredictable and uncontrolled way, if you stay in that zone for too long.
 Quite surprising also is the size of the "valley of despair" between a modular monolith and an on-par microservices architecture.
 We are now talking months of work, and what will look like unending trials and errors.

 Of course, microservices can bring benefits that are out of reach for even the most perfect monolith.
 So if you really, really need them, at least now you know some things about the road to walk.
-But before trying to reach this promised land, please double-check that you are correctly equipped, and absolutely prepared to go all the way to its end.
+But before trying to reach this promised land, please double-check that you are correctly equipped, and absolutely prepared to not stop halfway.

 Do.
 Or do not.
 There is no try.

 Or maybe there is.
 Start small, with a monolith.
 Try to learn as much as possible about your domain, and sharpen your skills and tools (this will take months, if not years).
 Once serving actual clients and supported by a successful business model, investigate whether you really are limited by the vertical scalability limits and rigidity of your monolith, rather than by simple lack of skills and good practices (hint: you are not).
-Then, check again that you are prepared for a long trip and that everyone, from developers to leadership, know the journey they embark on.
+Then, check again that you are prepared for a long trip and that everyone, from developers to leadership, knows the journey they embark on.

 For the road to microservices is dark and full of terrors.